nclaeys/axxes_integrated_exercise/README.md

 - make sure to include all relevant data in the raw input as that will be the starting point for all our subsequent queries
 - idempotency: rerunning the same job should yield the same result
 - reproducability: read/write the raw data (example: json files using data coming from the API).
 Only afterwards transform this to a structure we need...
+- how do you handle timezones in your solution?

 ### Steps for development

 1. Start by experimenting with the API and getting the results you want locally.
 This ensures a fast feedback cycle.
 Write the raw data as json to 1 or more files.
 2. If you are confident in your solution, you may test the integration with AWS.
 For this you would need to make the following changes:
-- get AWS credentials using the boto3 python client
+- configure your aws_profile to connect to the correct aws_account and use the correct credentials.
+You can then use AWS_PROFILE=... before executing your python code
-- write the files to your own newly created s3 bucket (prefix it with your first name).
-You can create the s3 bucket through the AWS console if you want
+- write the files to your own path on the s3 bucket (integrated-exercise-resources).
+Prefix the path on the s3 bucket with your first name like: niels-data/...
 3. create a aws batch job definition that allows you to run your job using AWS batch.
 Use the following AWS role: <TODO>.
-Try wether you can get this working using Terraform
+Try wether you can get this working using Terraform.
+You will need to create an ecr repository for your docker image that will be used in AWS batch
 4. create the Airflow dag for ingesting the data every day at midnight.
 For this I have setup MWAA in the AWS account, which you will all share together.
 Make sure you prefix your dag with your firstname.
 Use the AWS console and the MWAA UI to accomplish this step
 5. (bis) You can also write integration tests with the API and or s3 using localstack